 Joan Henry Plumb writes: “I have moved to Maine.
 The house in which I lived in Whitinsville, Massachusetts was sold, and I am now in an apartment in Edgecomb, Maine.
 I would appreciate hearing from my friends.”

 Mary Harris Marks writes: “We have moved to a retirement community in Santa Barbara, California.
 Our daughter and son-in-law live here, and one son is close by in Los Angeles, and, of course, it’s far better weather than Oregon.”

-Virginia Marlatt Hershey writes: “I am content, happy, and busy at Arbor Glen Senior Living.
+Virginia Marlatt Hershey writes: “I am content, happy, and busy.
 My apartment is spacious and I am close to family.
 I wish I was close enough to Providence to see you all.
 Good luck and good health to all my classmates.”

 Margaret Jolly Estey writes: “I’m having fun helping a Turkish woman with conversational English.”

 Margaret Dampman Edwards writes: “Greetings to all.
 I moved from a retirement home in North Carolina to one in northern New Jersey.
 My son flew in from San Francisco to pick me up in Charlotte and drove me in a rental nonstop to New Jersey and then to my daughter’s house near New York for an Easter reunion.
 I still have permanent back problems, but I tootle around with a walker and I’m otherwise quite healthy.
 I wish I could get back to see all the changes at Brown.
 Best wishes.”